Yash19008/britannia-api/README.md

-This api extracts the Data from PDF to a Json format which will be used by our client's end.
+This api extracts the Data from PDF(Specified Format by Client) to a Json format which will be used by our client's end.